Design of Timber Composite Concrete Slabs with Shear Notch Connections#

 • #I_Timber (Moment of inertia timber)

-• #NTimber (MAX Axial force timber)
+• #NTimber (MAX Axial force timber from quasi-permanant t=0)

-• #MTimber (MAX Moment timber)
+• #MTimber (MAX Moment timber from quasi-permanant t=0)

 • #A_Concrete (Area content concrete)